 A tiffin is a cake-like confection composed of crushed biscuits, sugar, syrup, raisins and cocoa powder covered with a layer of melted chocolate.
-This type of chocolate bar dates back all the way to early 1900s Scotland.
+This type of chocolate bar dates back to early 1900s Scotland.
 Instead of being baked, a tiffin is chilled until set; hence its other name ‘fridge cake’.

 For the base layer

-- For the topping, melt the remaining chocolate, butter and syrup as before and spread over the biscuit base
+- For the topping, melt the remaining chocolate, butter, and syrup as before and spread over the biscuit base

 - Cover the tin with cling film or aluminum foil and refrigerate for 1-2 hours before cutting into squares.